 Can you wear black to a wedding?
-In my opinion, it's a yes, but with a few rules, regs and caveats.
+In my opinion as an editor who has attended many, many weddings now, it's a yes, but with a few rules, regs and caveats.
 I've personally worn black to three weddings over the past few years, and it hasn't caused trouble yet.
 In fact, the formulas I've come up with have become really trusty, fail-safe outfits for those nuptials and events where you really don't have a clue what to wear.

 Unlike many other social engagements, weddings can often come with a specific set of guidelines and requests from the happy couple, but a lot of these have changed and evolved over time.
 Like many etiquette rules surrounding vows, engagements, gifts and more, appropriate wedding guest attire can often fall into a grey area.
 And despite many traditional regulations relaxing, this idea of whether black is suitable or not still comes up time and again as a question.

-Style Notes: Mismatched accessories and a shoulder-robed jacket make this form-fitting black dress feel less funereal and more fun—perfect for an evening of dancing!
+Style Notes: Mismatched accessories and a shoulder-robed jacket make this form-fitting black dress feel less funeral and more fun—perfect for an evening of dancing!

 The answers will vary depending on the specific event and the people getting married, and when I've been unsure of my choices, I have asked the bride in advance.
 (All times it's entirely not an issue, and they were surprised I even asked.)
 I'd say always do the following: Try to break up the black with fun accessories, don't go OTT on flashing a lot of flesh, and be careful to opt for something that definitely feels "dressed-up" rather than your go-to work shirt dress.

 In addition to my own tips on how you can navigate wearing black to a wedding, I asked a few cool fashion girls about their thoughts on the matter: "Anything but white is fair game, and black, in my book, is always chic and practical.
 I've lightened up a black cocktail dress for a summer wedding with coloured shoes, statement jewellery or red lipstick," says super stylist Rachael Wang, echoing my thoughts entirely.